Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Affine and periodic Temperley--Lieb algebras

 \subsection{Definitions with generators}

 Temperley--Lieb algebras and their generalisations are families of associative unital algebras that have equivalent definitions in terms of generators and diagrams.
-In the case of periodic boundary conditions, the precise definitions tend to vary in the literature, and likewise for the name used to refer to these algebras.
-Here we define two algebras, the affine Temperley--Lieb algebra $\atl_n(\beta)$ and the periodic Temperley--Lieb algebra $\ptl_n(\beta)$.
+Here we define two algebras, the affine Temperley--Lieb algebra $\atl_n(\beta)$ and the periodic Temperley--Lieb algebra $\ptl_n(\beta)$, for $n\in\mathbb N$ and $\beta\in \mathbb C$.
 For $\atl_n(\beta)$, the definition with generators involves a unit $\id$, elements $e_0, e_1, \dots, e_{n-1}$ (with $n > 2$), and two translation generators $\Omega$ and $\Omega^{-1}$.
 These are subject to the relations